jin-woo-lee/torch-fdtd-string/README.md

 ## 2. DMSP
 The DMSP model [[2]](#2) can be trained using the data simulated as above.
+The pretrained model can be downloaded from [Hugging Face](https://huggingface.co/spaces/szin94/dmsp/tree/main/ckpt).

 ### 2.1.
 Preprocess the FDTD data
 In order to train the DMSP model, first preprocess the simulated FDTD data